1. Plan on living a long time

 The last 10 years have been a volatile and tumultuous ride for Brazilian investors, with a commodity cycle boom and bust, the global financial crisis, political change and the worst recession in recent history.

-Yet despite these difficulties, and despite Brazil’s historically high interest rates, cash (CDI) was among the bottom performing asset classes from 2008–2017.
-Instead, a well-diversified portfolio including both domestic and global bonds and stocks returned 13.9% per year over this time period (and over 220% on a cumulative total return basis).
+Yet despite these difficulties, and despite Brazil’s historically high interest rates, cash (CDI) was among the bottom performing asset classes from 2009–2018.
+Instead, a well-diversified portfolio including both domestic and global bonds and stocks returned 12.7% per year over this time period (and over 229% on a cumulative total return basis).
+Looking forward, this gap should grow even wider given now historically low interest rates in Brazil.

 The important thing is to understand how unhedged or hedged global investments work – and to pick a vehicle to invest globally.